ozzyrod/Genesis-Starter-Theme-Kit/README.md

 <hr/>

-This dev kit was originally built for my own Starter theme on the Genesis Framework, but it can be used for any WordPress theme following the file structure laid out below.
+This dev kit was originally built for my own Starter theme on the Genesis Framework, but it can be used for any WordPress theme with minimal modification (mostly file structuring and naming differences).

 <a href="https://calvinkoepke.com/genesis-starter-theme/">Download the full Starter theme for free &rarr;</a>